Switcheo/tradehub/README.md

 private_peer_ids = "node_ids_of_private_peers"
 ```

-Validator nodes should only open the P2P port (26656) and rely on your sentry nodes for serving other requests.
+Validator nodes should only open the P2P port (26656) to their sentry nodes ip and rely on your sentry nodes for serving other requests.
 See the FAQ below for more information.

 ---